RoadrunnerWMC/wii-code-tools/README.md

 **Assumes NSMBW section names and executabilities**

-Uses an address map to port a symbol map from one game version to another, or to all other game versions at once.
+Uses an address map and optional tweak map to port a symbol map from one game version to another, or to all other game versions at once.

 ### static_linker.py